AdRoll/baker/content/en/docs/Components/Outputs/FileWriter.md

     PathString = "/path/to/file-{{.Hour}}-{{.Minute}}.log.gz"
     RotateInterval = 1s

+If you use RotateSize you should also probably include {{.Rotation}}, to generate different different paths:

+    PathString = "/path/to/file-{{.Rotation}}.log.gz"
+    RotateSize = "128MB"

  3. Only use {{.Field0}} if you trust the records you consume.

 By using {{.Field0}} the files produces will have a path containing whatever value